AI Budget Planning: How Much Should You Invest?

 Include risk buffers in timelines and budgets.

-The organizations winning at AI investment aren't those with the largest budgets—they're those making thoughtful allocation decisions, measuring outcomes rigorously, and learning from both successes and failures.
+The winning organizations aren't those with the largest budgets—they're those making thoughtful portfolio allocation decisions, measuring outcomes rigorously, starting with quick wins, and letting results guide future investments to consistently generate compelling returns and competitive advantages.

 Related Articles